 A book about a topic or subject you already love:

 - Salt to the Sea by Ruta Sepetys

-Reading for Growth: Stretch Yourself in 2017
+Reading for Growth: Stretch Yourself

 A Newbery Award winner or Honor book: